madelfio/school-site/content/notes/ssh-tips.md

     user@lab-pc.umiacs.umd.edu's password:
     user@lab-pc:~$

-But this is tedious because you have to go through openlab and enter your password twice.
-Remote access to the lab machines would be much more convenient if you could avoid these two hassles.
+And we're in!
+Unfortunately this is tedious because you have to go through openlab and enter your password twice.
+Accessing the lab machines remotely is much more convenient without these hassles, so let's get rid of them.

 ## Generate SSH key